How to Pack a Personal Item

 - Copies of your travel insurance and emergency numbers

 I’m a vegetarian with a nut allergy.
-If there’s a roll and water available in flight, I’m thrilled, and always travel with snacks I can eat.
-Whether it’s homemade cookies, chips, crackers or my favorite dark chocolate chips – I recommend something on which to munch.
+So I always travel with airplane snacks I can eat.
+Whatever your dietary needs are, I recommend always traveling with something to munch on.
 Eat before the flight, be courteous of your fellow travelers, and always accept water when it’s available.

 Good neighbor rules for bringing your own food on flights include:

-- Nothing smelly/hot (the odor hangs in that recirculated air for hours)
+- Nothing smelly or spicy (the odor hangs in that recirculated air for hours)

-- Nothing perishable (if it’s fruit/vegetables/jerky – expect to finish it in flight, or pitch it before you hit customs)
+- Nothing perishable (if it’s fruit, vegetables, or jerky, expect to finish it in flight, or pitch it before you hit customs)

 - If possible, refrain from nut-related snacks (those with airborne allergies will thank you)